Alphabetical list:

 Chronic prostatitis/chronic pelvic pain syndrome - treatment

 No treatment required.
 It is standard practice for men with infertility and category IV prostatitis to be given a trial of antibiotics and/or anti-inflammatories however evidence for efficacy are weak.
-Since signs of asymptomatic prostatic inflammation may sometimes be associated with prostate cancer, this can be addressed by tests that assess the ratio of free-to-total PSA.
-The results of these tests were significantly different in prostate cancer ...Section: Prostatitis
+Since signs of asymptomatic prostatic inflammation may sometimes be associated with prostate cancer, this ...Section: Prostatitis